standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 Comparison:

 - Symmetric:
   - Fast.
-HMAC-SHA256 is blazing fast on modern hardware, and much faster than any asymmetric scheme by orders of magnitude both for the producers and the consumers.
+HMAC-SHA256 is fast and often hardware accelerated, and much faster than any asymmetric scheme.
   - Simple.
-Symmetric signatures are much more simple than asymmetric ones.
+Symmetric signatures are much more simple and quick to get started with than asymmetric ones.
-  - Ubiquitous: HMAC-SHA256 is widely available on every platform and language
+  - Ubiquitous: HMAC-SHA256 is widely available on every platform and language.
+  - Warning: Treat the signing key as any other cryptographic secret.
+If you do not control the security of both the producer and consumer it is recommended you use an asymmetric signature instead.

 - Asymmetric:
-  - Provides an additional layer of security, because the \`whpk_\`, the one that’s shared with consumers, doesn’t need to be secret.
+  - Provides an additional layer of security as only the producer needs access to the private key.
+  - Consumers can use a publicly available (non-secret) key to verify the signature which leads to much better security.
+  - Performance: Asymmetric signatures can be more CPU intensive to produce and verify than symmetric ones.

 The "secret serialization" row refers to how secrets should be serialized when presented to customers.
 Having a unique and consistent secret format allows implementations to correctly use the correct scheme without additional configuration, and to ensure keys are used as expected.